Sadegh-AT/component-with-webpack-tailwindcss/README.md

 ## Usage

-after installation you should write this code so you can build the project and see resault
+After installation, use the following code to build the project and view the result:

 ```bash
 npm run tailwindwatch